 Emotions in the Christian Tradition

 This article discusses several interrelated questions that philosophers, theologians, and psychologists address about religious emotions.
 Do they have some essence?
 Is there one emotion-type that warrants the title “religious,” or are there many religious emotion-types?
 How do religious emotions differ from “ordinary” emotions?
-Are they “cognitive” or “non-cognitive,” “rational” or “non-rational”?
+Is ‘emotion’ the right word for the experiences under consideration?
+Are religious emotions “cognitive” or “non-cognitive,” “rational” or “non-rational”?
 What good are they?
 What epistemic import, if any, have they?
 This article will focus on emotions in or purportedly in the Judeo-Christian tradition.

 - Academic Tools